dralirezaheyrani/JWBCompany/README.md

 ## 💬 Message from the Founder – Alireza Heirani

-> "JWBCo was born from a simple belief: that human creativity should never be limited by geography.
+> "JWBCo was born from a simple belief: human creativity should never be limited by geography.
-> Every product we build — from Metaplus to Noshenism — aims to empower people to create, trade, and grow freely across all borders."
+> Every product we build — from Metaplus to Noshenism — empowers people to create, trade, and grow freely across borders."
 >
 > — *Alireza Heirani, Founder & CEO*